-The government took no steps to investigate, prosecute, or punish officials who committed human rights violations or abuses.
+The government took no steps to identify, investigate, prosecute, or punish officials who committed human rights violations or abuses.
 Impunity was pervasive and deeply embedded in the security forces and elsewhere in the government.

 For Further Reference